Why Isn’t Your Dog’s Flea Treatment Working, And What To Do About It?

 Frontline Plus contains the insecticide fipronil, which kills adult fleas in 12 hours.
 It also contains methroprene, an insect growth regulator that destroys fleas before they hatch from their shells.

-Comfortis is one of the most popular flea-killing products on the market.
-It’s an oral pill that destroys fleas while also preventing them from being adults.
-It is an easy to dose monthly chew for dogs.
+Comfortis Plus (Trifexis) is one of the most popular flea-killing products.
+It’s an oral tablet that removes fleas also preventing them from Heartworm.
+It is an easy-to-dose monthly chew for dogs.

 Capstar for dogs is an oral tablet that contains a fast-acting adulticide to combat adult fleas on dogs.
 Within half an hour of administration, it begins to work and kills all adult fleas within seven hours.